leejoneshane/samba-ad/README.md

 # How to use

 AD is binding a lot of services such as Kerbros, LDAP, NBT, File Sharing, Time Server, DNS, Computer Discovery and so on.
 These services packages is already building in this image.
-But you need follow the step to prepare it for working properly.
+But you need follow the step to prepare it to working properly.

 # Provision a New Domain